-We rely on our manufacturers to purchase from third-party suppliers the materials necessary to produce our product candidates for our clinical studies and potential commercial manufacturing.
-There are a small number of suppliers of raw and starting materials that we use to manufacture our product candidates.
-Such suppliers may not sell these materials to our manufacturers at the times we need them or on commercially reasonable terms.
-We do not have any control over the process or timing of the acquisition of these materials by our manufacturers.
 Any significant delay in the supply of a product candidate or the raw material components thereof for an ongoing clinical trial or potential commercial launch due to the need to replace a third-party manufacturer could considerably delay completion of our clinical studies, product testing and potential regulatory approval of our product candidates.
-If our manufacturers or we are unable to purchase these raw materials after regulatory approval has been obtained for our product candidates there could be a shortage in supply, which would impair our ability to generate revenues from the sale of our product candidates.
+If our supply chain is disrupted due to any of these factors after regulatory approval has been obtained for our product candidates, there could be a shortage in supply, which would impair our ability to generate revenues from the sale of our product candidates.